Oct 162019

 NMOS Transistor Physical Structure - MOSFET Transistors

-If a positive voltage is applied to the gate, negative charges are induced (inversion layer) on the substrate surface and they create a conduction path between the Drain and Source terminals.
+If a positive voltage is applied to the gate, negative charges are induced (inversion layer) on the substrate surface, and they create a conduction path between the drain and source terminals.

 The minimum voltage needed to create the inversion layer is called threshold voltage (VT).
 This is a characteristic feature of the transistor.
 If VGS < VT, the drain-source current is zero.
 Typical values for this voltage are between 0.5 and 3 volts.